When it comes time to sell your business, you have two main options: an asset sale or a stock sale (often called share sale in the UK).

 As the business owner, you would be effectively selling your entire business, including its assets and liabilities.

-Note: a stock sale as it’s known in most localities is often referred to as a share sale in the UK.
+A stock sale as it’s known in most localities is often referred to as a share sale in the UK.
 The asset sale vs stock sale comparisons work just the same for asset sale vs share sale comparison.

 What are the benefits of asset sales?